-While many Cannabidiol (CBD) is something that the health industry has been raving about for quite some time now.
-But it hasn’t been legal in the UK until recently.
+While Cannabidiol (CBD) is something that the health industry has been raving about for quite some time, it hasn’t been legal in the UK until recently.

 In spite of its relation to the controversial plant, Cannabis, CBD has still managed to round up a lot of people in its favour.

 In fact, Cannabis Trade Association UK stated that the number of Cannabidiol consumers rose from 125,000 in 2017 to 250,000 in 2018.
 That’s a staggering 100% increase in growth!